CastleLab/COMP3021-2021Fall-PA1-Student-Version/README.md

 Please read the [discussions section](https://github.com/CastleLab/COMP3021-2021Fall-PA1-Student-Version/discussions) to see if your question has already been asked/answered before.

+- *(Added 09-29)* **Q:** Why are some of my test cases ignored?

+  That is likely because some of your implementation is not correctly implemented.

+  For instance, if you have an incorrect implementation of `GameBoard`, some or all tests for `GameBoardController` will be disabled, as the correctness of `GameBoardController` depends on `GameBoard`.

+  For final grading, I will manually review submissions with ignored test cases, and perform a second grading pass to give some points back if, for example, the `GameBoardController` is correctly implemented but the `GameBoard` is not.

+- *(Added 09-29)* **Q:** Can I not initialize or implement the provided instance variables?

+  As long as it does not affect your implementation of the `public` methods, feel free to do so.

 - *(Added 09-22)* **Q:** Can I import other classes in my implementation?

   You can import classes in your implementation, with the following caveats: